wp-plugins/amr-users/readme.txt

 *   scroll further till you see the "filter" section - if Input Validation and Filtering is enabled, then you are all set!.

 == Changelog ==
+= Version 2.3.9 =
+*   change WP_SITEURL to siteurl()
+*   removed some deprecated code
+*   fixed (i hope) the cacheing status 'in progress' bug that was happening for 2 and 3rd reports
+*   fixed the rss news bug

+= Version 2.3.8 =
+*   renamed a function that clashed with another plugin's function

 = Version 2.3.7 =
 *   small one line fix for when sorting lists - ie initial sort is fine, but sorting columns when viewing gives error.
 Bug was introduced when a change made for php 5.3 users - sorry!